ellisdg/HCPLifespan2BIDS/README.md

 * --use_bids_uris: If specified, will use BIDS URIs instead of BIDS filenames.

 ## Appendix: Downloading the data
-I found it easiest to use the ndatools `downloadcmd` to download the data.
+I found it easiest to use the ndatools `downloadcmd` commandline tool to download the data.
+You can download `downloadcmd` using `pip install nda-tools`.